 I encourage women who overshop to start a “love to do (apart from shopping) list”.
 Even if you start with only two or three items on it, that’s okay – it’s a start.
 Add to that list as you give other activities and attitudes a try.

-And if you are looking for ideas to inspire your life apart from shopping, give the Shop Less And Live More 365 daily e-postcards a try.
-You can access them for free, or by purchasing the email series or the e-book.
+And if you are looking for ideas to inspire your life apart from shopping, give the Shop Less And Live More 365 daily e-postcards a look.

 So there really is no excuse for a shortage of ideas to get you moving in other directions apart from shopping.